fmilana/explanations/README.md

 ![Screenshot of the heatmaps](readme_screenshot.png)

-LIME, SHAP and Occlusion heat maps for XGBoost ClassifierChains.
+LIME, SHAP and Occlusion heat maps for XGBoost text classification.

 ## Setup